borbelyattila11/ImageSignal/Signals and Systems.md

 # Signals
 Signals are typically used to transmit information and can be either continous or discrete.
+A signal is a function that maps one or more independent variables (time) to a set of dependent variables. $s(t)$ or $s(t, x, y)$

 #### Characteristics of Signals
 - **Amplitude:** The magnitude of the signal at any point.